AndreaPallotta/ez-templates/README.md

 ## Show your support

-This is my first npm package and I believe there is still much to improve.
+This is my first npm package and there is still much to improve.
+I am open to suggestions via email/Linkedin
 <br />
 Give a ⭐️ if you found this tool useful or interesting!